 The economic prize for corporates for moving to more sustainable business practices could be as much as US$12 trillion by 2030 according to the Business & Sustainable Development Commission (BSDC).
 Co-founded by Unilever’s chief executive officer (CEO) Paul Polman and former United Nations (UN) deputy secretary general Mark Malloch-Brown, the BSDC was launched at the January 2016 World Economic Forum (WEF) summit in Davos.

-Over the past year has developed its flagship report ‘Better Business, Better World’, which was published last month and focused on three main areas:
+Over the past year the BSDC has developed its flagship report ‘Better Business, Better World’, which was published last month and focused on three main areas:

 - Significant economic rewards, such as new markets, investment opportunities and innovations, if the world tackles the challenges of poverty, inequality and environmental stress.